7RU7H/Archive/useful_powershell.md

         last - gets the last x object
         unique - shows the unique objects
         skip - skips x objects

-Select-String "..." -List                               CAREFUL WHERE YOU RUN it relative to working directory location!
+Select-String "..." -List                               # CAREFUL WHERE YOU RUN it relative to working directory location!
+Select-String $String -context 10,10			# Findstr but get the ten lines previous and after match VERY HANDY with sysinternals
 ## Counting and measuring

 Measure-Object -Sum -ErrorAction SilentlyContinue